£750

 As we travel through this area your guide will point out the flora and fauna, expect to see wild deer, the ‘Monarch Of The Glen’ stag and maybe even catch a glimpse of The Loch Ness monster as we return to Inverness along the Great Glen.

-Your knowledgable kilt-wearing private tour guide will tell you the stories and show you the sights on this tour.
+This bespoke luxury private tour of Scotland is hosted by your knowledgable, friendly local tour guide.
+We'll tell you the history, folklore and stories, really bringing the places and landscapes to life!
 We offer flexibility and your time inside and outside the vehicle is up to you.

 RECOMMENDED SIGHTS ON THIS TOUR …